mceloud/k8s-salt-model/README.rst

-THIS MODEL is no longer user.
+THIS MODEL is no longer used.
 Please switch to salt-models/mcp-virtual-lab.